Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Conclusion

 \section{Conclusion}

-Data imbalance is a pervasive challenge in regression tasks, impacting the performance and reliability of predictive models to favor majority classes, resulting in biased performance towards frequently occurring data points.
-In this article, various approaches to avoid this model bias were presented, based on cost-sensitive learning or sampling.
+Data imbalance is a pervasive challenge in regression tasks, impacting the performance and reliability of predictive models to favor majority classes, resulting in a biased performance towards frequently occurring data points.
+In this article, various approaches to avoid this model bias based on cost-sensitive learning or sampling were presented.

 It was shown that every mitigation strategy consists of two components.
 The relevance function, which assigns a value of importance to the data points, and the mitigation method, which uses the relevance for sampling or cost-sensitive learning.
 Together, the combination of relevance function and mitigation method results in a mitigation strategy to reduce the model bias.
 Based on this separation, the most common relevance functions and mitigation methods were identified and compared.
-In addition, two new approaches were presented for each.
+Additionally, we presented two new approaches for each.

-The new relevance functions density-distance relevance and density-ratio relevance are based on the difference between the empirical frequency of the data points and any domain specific preference of the target variable, making it possible to combine the two for the first time.
-They offer a generalization of established approaches, which only consider either the empirical frequency or the domain preference.
+The new relevance functions density-distance relevance and density-ratio relevance are based on the difference between the empirical frequency of the data points and any domain specific priority of the target variable, making it possible to combine the two for the first time.
+They offer a generalization of established approaches, which only consider either the empirical frequency or the domain priority.
 The newly proposed mitigation methods cSMOGN and crbSMOGN are based on established sampling methods, but offer advantages in that the user does not have to decide on a relevance threshold, as well as better sample selection process by discretization of the search space in the dataset.

-In the evaluation, various combinations of the relevance functions and mitigation strategies were examined and the performance compared in a quantitative study.
-MLP neural network models, XGBoosting tree models and Random Forest models were used for this purpose.
-In order to be able to make statistically reliable statements, 10 synthetic and 42 real world datasets were used and the results were tested for statistical significance using the Wilcoxon signed rank test.
+In the evaluation, various combinations of relevance functions and mitigation strategies were examined and the performance compared in a quantitative study.
+For this purpose, we used MLP neural networks, XGBoosting trees, and Random Forest models.
+To be able to make statistically reliable statements, 10 synthetic and 42 real-world datasets were used and the results were tested for statistical significance using the Wilcoxon signed-rank and Nemenyi test.

-It has been shown that all mitigation strategies that reduce the model error for rare samples simultaneously increase the error for frequent samples.
-However, this effect can be circumvented by forming an ensemble of a model trained with mitigation strategy and a model trained without mitigation strategy.